Table of Contents[Hide][Show]

 3. SummerDance, Chicago Air & Water Show, and other free events

 If your kids like to dance, this is a fun way to spend a summer weekend night.
 In Grant Park’s Spirit of Music Garden (601 S. Michigan Avenue), on a 4,900-square-foot open-air dance floor in the heart of downtown Chicago, professional dancers give free dance lessons, followed by a dance party with live bands or DJs.
 Learn swing, salsa, Bollywood, waltz, cha-cha, steppin’ and more.
 Runs from June 27-Aug.
 24, 2019.
 Here’s the schedule.

-Kids also love the annual Chicago Air & Water Show, (in 2019, it’s Aug.
-17-18).
+Kids also love the annual Chicago Air & Water Show.
 This spectacular free event will make you oooh and aaaah as fighter jets, Blue Angels and stunt planes fly along Lake Michigan and the Chicago skyline, and antique ships float past.
 The beaches will be crowded, but the kids will be wowed.